OneEyeBlack/NSPackBuilder/README.md

 ° Keep NYX: Keep the bootloader\nyx.ini file.

 ° Keep THEMES: Keep the THEMES folder.
 Alter start the Switch you'll need to apply the theme again.

+° Release Versions: Display the most current Release Version of each item in the github repository.

+° Delete Temp.
+Folder: It'll delete all downloaded files storage at you computer.

+° Open Pack Folder: Open the folder where the Pack was created.

+° Close After Finished: Close the program when everything is finished.

+# BOOTLOGO
+° Add: Select and add a customized Bootlogo into your package.